-Ambassador Lino Gutierrez is CEO of Gutierrez Global, LLC, a consulting firm specializing on strategic advice for corporations and non-government organizations with overseas investments and programs.
+Ambassador Lino Gutiérrez currently serves as Executive Director of the Una Chapman Cox Foundation, a position he assumed in December 2010.
+He is the President of Gutierrez Global LLC, a consulting firm specializing on strategic advice for corporations and non-government organizations with overseas investments and programs.

 Ambassador Gutiérrez retired from the U.S. Department of State in October 2006 after a 29-year career.
 From 2003 to 2006 he served as United States Ambassador to Argentina.
 During his tenure in Argentina, Ambassador Gutiérrez signed agreements on container security, narcotics cooperation, counter-terrorism, money laundering, proliferation security, and environmental cooperation with the Republic of Argentina.
 In October 2005, Ambassador Gutiérrez received President Bush at the Mar del Plata Summit of the Americas, only the fifth visit by a U.S. President to Argentina.

 From November 1996 to July 1999 Mr. Gutiérrez served as United States Ambassador to Nicaragua.
 During his tenure, Ambassador Gutiérrez coordinated the U.S. relief effort in Nicaragua following the devastation of Hurricane Mitch in October 1998.
 He received President Clinton when he visited the hurricane-affected areas in March 1999, the second visit by a U.S. President to Nicaragua.
 From 1999 to 2002, Ambassador Gutiérrez served as Principal Deputy Assistant Secretary and Acting Assistant Secretary for Western Hemisphere Affairs at the Department of State.
 From 2002 to 2003, Ambassador Gutierrez served as International Affairs Advisor at the National War College.